openfedem/fedem-mdb/README.md

 object fields and inter-object topology, and `FFlLib` for accessing the FE part data.
 Therefore, this repository is consumed as submodule here.

-In addition, we have the following sub-folders in this repository:
+In addition, we have the following subfolders in this repository:

 * [assemblyCreators](assemblyCreators)
-  A library for generation of some parameterized higher-level mechanism components as sub-assemblies.
+  A library for generation of some parameterized higher-level mechanism components as subassemblies.
 * [chainShape](chainShape)
   A Fortran library for calculation of nodal points along a beamstring with the shape of a free-hanging chain between two fixed points.